 As a work of literature, In for a Penny clearly combines elements of literary realism in the tradition of Austen with aspects of Gothic romance.
 Although Penny rejects the legalistic approach to marriage promoted by her reading of Austen’s fiction, neither she nor Lerner ever reject realism to the extent of viewing Nev in an unrealistic manner.
 As romance reviewer Janga Rholetter has observed, Penny

 never sees him as a romanticized, impossibly handsome figure whom she loved at first sight.
 She views him as “a perfectly ordinary-looking young man” of “middling height” with hair that is “merely brown” and eyes that are “an ordinary blue, of an ordinary shape and size.”

-Moreover, since Nev is not living in “a Minerva Press novel” (47), his need to marry for money is not represented as a “tragic sacrifice” (47).
-Even Nev’s debts of “tens of thousands” (48) of pounds are prosaically given to include bills for “candles and black gloves and ink” (22).
+Moreover, since Nev is not “living in a Minerva Press novel” (Lerner 47), his need to marry for money is not represented as a “tragic sacrifice” (47).
+Even Nev’s debts of “tens of thousands” (48) of pounds are prosaically given to include bills for “candles and black gloves and ink” (23).
 Also detracting from potential melodrama is another way in which Nev requires Penny’s financial assistance.
-He can, as her father observes, “barely add” (29), and this incompetence leads Penny to offer him a quick lesson in how to “cast out nines” to “verify sums” (27).
+He can, as her father observes, “barely add” (29), and this incompetence leads Penny to offer him a quick lesson in how to “cast out nines,” a “method for verifying sums” (27).
 Penny, then, is definitely not the stereotypical Gothic heroine, whom she considers

 a fainthearted creature incapable of a single coherent speech or thought [...]
 Existing merely to be abused by one’s guardian or abducted by an unprincipled rake [...]
 I never fainted in my life, and I am quite [...] capable of self-exertion and rational thought.
 (72)